w3f/polkadot-wiki/docs/maintain-guides-how-to-use-polkadot-secure-validator.md

 ## Configuration

-After you have installed all the required software, you can start to configure your infrastucture deploymenet by following the instructions:
+After you have installed all the required software, you can start to configure your infrastructure deployment by following the instructions.
+Start by cloning the `polkadot-secure-validator` repository locally, and installing the package dependencies.
+Then customize the configuration how you want it.

 ```
 git clone https://github.com/w3f/polkadot-secure-validator